Roman numerals: Modern use in European languages other than English

+When typing on Russian typewriters, the Roman-numeral "V" was replaced with "У" because the letter "V" was absent in the Russian Cyrillic alphabet.
+Additionally, the Roman-numeral "I" was replaced with "1", since this letter had been removed from the Russian alphabet by the 1918 reform of orthography.
+For example, XVIII was typed as ХУ111.
+This style is sometimes maintained even when typing on a computer, either out of habit or due to the inconvenience of switching between Latin and Russian script for one or two letters.

 Mixed Roman and Arabic numerals are sometimes used in numeric representations of dates (especially in formal letters and official documents, but also on tombstones).
 The month is written in Roman numerals, while the day is in Arabic numerals: "4..1789" and ".4.1789" both refer unambiguously to 4 June 1789.